Guide, Reviewed 11 May 2026

 When the riding is finished, the examiner will tell you to park the bike.
 They debrief you with the result, walk through any faults, and either give you a Mod 1 pass certificate or fail mark sheet.
 The whole debrief is usually three to five minutes.

 If you pass, you get a printed pass certificate which is valid for two years.
 You can book Mod 2 immediately.
 If you fail, the examiner will explain which manoeuvre or behaviour caused it, and you can rebook after a minimum of three working days.
+The Mod 1 fail reasons breakdown shows which fault is most likely.
 Most candidates who fail on a single manoeuvre pass on retake within two to three weeks.

 For booking Mod 2 and the next stage of the licence, see the book guide and the licence ladder guide.